kingdave4/My-Portfolio/content/Projects/_index.md

 ## 🚀 My Cloud & DevOps Projects

 Welcome to my projects showcase!
 Here, you’ll find hands-on projects that highlight my experience in **DevOps, Cloud Engineering, and Automation**.
-I focus on **AWS, Azure, Terraform, CI/CD, and Data Pipelines** to build scalable and reliable solutions.
+I focus on **Azure, AWS, Terraform, CI/CD, and Data Pipelines** to build scalable and reliable solutions.

 Each project includes a breakdown of **technologies used, architecture, implementation steps, and lessons learned**.
 Click on any project to explore its details!